cvaisnor/cvaisnor/README.md

 ### About Me:
 #### Past:
-* I got interested in AI in 2015 when I saw how neural networks improved themselves without being explicitly programmed
 * I graduated with a __Managerial Economics B.S. from UC Davis__ in __June of 2021__
 * In August 2021 I completed the IBM Data Science Professional Certificate

 #### Present:
 * Getting familiar with Deep Learning libraries
 * Working with a team for the IBM / University of Florida 10-week Hackathon
-* Reading as much as I can about data and coding topics

 #### Future:
 * I plan to start a Master's Program in Data Science in Spring or Fall of 2022 (actively applying)
 * Work as a machine learning engineer / data science intern before the Master's program starts
-* I want to collaborate with others in AI topics and build tools that hopefully can change the world

 ## Please reach out if you want to collaborate or chat! 💬
 Having like-minded people to share ideas with is exactly how great things start!